statsig-io/docs/docs/feature-flags/permanent-and-stale-gates.md

 Using the **Stale** type discussed above, Statsig provides both in-console and external nudges to remind you to cleanup (or make Permanent) your feature gates.

-- In-console
-  - See the reminder at the top of the individual feature gate page
+- **In-console:** See the reminder at the top of the individual feature gate page
     ![image](https://user-images.githubusercontent.com/120431069/224457644-16844256-e7f8-4490-b07e-74f0d85eb6ee.png)
-- Email/slack (coming soon!)
+- **Email/Slack:** We will proactively reach out to you with an email/ Slack reminder (if you've enabled the Slack integration) to clean up or mark permanent any stale gates you own.
+We will send this reminder nudge monthly until the gates are either cleaned up or marked as permanent.